Koopman operator learning using invertible neural networks: Conclusion

 \section{Conclusion}

-In this paper, we propose a coupling flow invertible neural network approach to learn both the observable functions and reconstruction functions for the Koopman operator learning.
-Our method generate more accurate Koopman embedding model and better approximations of the Koopman operator than state-of-the-art methods.
+In this paper, we introduced the FlowDMD framework to learn both the observable functions and reconstruction functions for the Koopman embedding, which is implemented through coupling flow invertible neural network.
+Our method gives more accurate approximations of the Koopman operator than state-of-the-art methods.
 Our FlowDMD is structurally invertible, which simplifies the loss function and improves the accuracy of the state reconstruction.
 Numerical experiments show that our approach is more accurate, efficient, and interpretable than the state-of-the-art methods.